smahendra/git-sprites/README.md

 ##Config Options:
 After cloning a copy of this repository to your local machine you can make changes to the local Grunt file for tool configuration changes.
 Some helpful config changes below.

--Create Vertical, Horizontal or Condensed SVG Sprite.
+1. Create Vertical, Horizontal or Condensed SVG Sprite.
 Open your 'Gruntfile.js' and find 'layout' object in 'CSS' section.
 Layout can be changed to "vertical", "horizontal", "diagonal" or "packed".
 Make the changes to the file and run grunt.
 ```
 css: {
        layout: 'packed',